-He would still be one of the games elite defenders and guarded everyone from John Stockton to Shaquille O' Neil.
+He is still considered one of the game's elite defenders and guarded everyone from John Stockton to Shaquille O' Neil.
 Rodman would leave the Bulls at the conclusion of their second three-peat season.

 Ron Harper drew comparisons to Michael Jordan when he entered the league.
 He was a high flyer who did a lot of aerial acrobatics.
 He came from the Cavs' haul in the 1986 NBA Draft where they also got Brad Daugherty, Mark Price and Johnny Newman.

 Ron was impressive as a rookie and averaged 22.9 PPG , 4.8 RPG, 4.8 APG and 2.5 SPG.
 He was the runner-up to Chuck Person for the Rookie of the Year award.

 After three full seasons with the Cavs, Ron was traded to the Los Angeles Clippers in a multi-player deal.
 The Cavs traded Ron Harper, the 1990 first-round draft pick, the 1991 second-round pick and the 1992 first-round pick for Danny Ferry and Reggie Williams.

 Ron and Danny Manning teamed up to be the faces of the Clippers.
 He would spend more than four seasons there and, despite injuries, still be a productive player.
 His last season with the Clips saw him average 20.1 PPG, 6.1 RPG, 4.6 APG and 1.9 SPG.